wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 You must be assigned the Organization Configuration role in the Security & Compliance Center to create or modify an audit log retention policy.
-This can be accomplished by adding the admin to the Organization Manager role group using the Office 365 Security & Compliance Center or PowerShell.
+This can be accomplished by adding the admin to the Organization Manager role group using the Microsoft 365 Defender portal or PowerShell.

 Once you have the appropriate permissions, audit log retention policies can be created using the Microsoft 365 compliance center or PowerShell.

 > [!NOTE]
-> Both the Exchange admin center and the Office 365 Security & Compliance Center have a role group named Organization Manager.
+> Both the Exchange admin center and the Microsoft 365 Defender portal have a role group named Organization Manager.
 They are not the same.

-## Connect to Office 365 Security & Compliance Center PowerShell
+## Connect to Microsoft 365 Defender portal PowerShell

 Connecting to Office 365 Security & Compliance PowerShell is required to configure audit log retention policies using PowerShell.
 The instructions below assume the following tasks have already been completed.